OK Computer: Retrospective appraisal

 OK Computer has frequently appeared in professional lists of the greatest albums of all time.
 A number of publications, including NME, Melody Maker, Alternative Press, Spin, Pitchfork, Time, Metro Weekly and Slant Magazine placed OK Computer prominently in lists of best albums of the 1990s or of all time.
 It was voted number 4 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).
 Rolling Stone ranked it 42 on its list of The 500 Greatest Albums of All Time in 2020.
 It was previously ranked at 162 in 2003 and 2012.
-In 2019, Classic Rock ranked it at 47 in its list of "The 50 best rock albums of all time": "Combining prog with alternative influences, they came up with a style that was supple, subtle and sensuous.
+In 2019, Classic Rock named it the 47th-best rock album, writing: "Combining prog with alternative influences, they came up with a style that was supple, subtle and sensuous.
 This wasn't Pink Floyd for the end of the millennium, it was original, visionary and brilliant [...]
 An epochal album that called time on the narrow colloquial nostalgia of Britpop, sold millions and turned Radiohead into global angst-rock superstars, OK Computer is not quite the flawless masterpiece of fond folklore, but it holds up extremely well."
+In 2026, OK Computer was inducted into the Grammy Hall of Fame.

 Retrospective reviews from BBC Music, The A.V.
 Club and Slant were favourable.
 Rolling Stone gave the album five out of five in the 2004 edition of The Rolling Stone Album Guide, with Rob Sheffield writing: "Radiohead was claiming the high ground abandoned by Nirvana, Pearl Jam, U2, R.E.M., everybody; and fans around the world loved them for trying too hard at a time when nobody else was even bothering."
 Christgau said later that "most would rate OK Computer the apogee of pomo texture".
 In 2014, the United States National Recording Preservation Board selected the album for preservation in the National Recording Registry of the Library of Congress, which designates it as a sound recording that has had significant cultural, historical or aesthetic impact in American life.
 In The New Yorker, Kevin Dettmar of described it as the record that made modern world possible for alternative rock music.